CY83R-3X71NC710N/TranquilAI/README.md

-# macOS AI Wallpaper Generator
+# TranquilAI - Serene AI Wallpaper Generator

-A powerful Python script that generates AI wallpapers using Google Gemini 2.5 Pro for prompt enhancement and Pollinations (Flux) for 100% free wallpaper image generation, further applying advanced AI post-processing effects to produce the final masterpiece.
+A powerful Python script that generates tranquil AI wallpapers using Google Gemini 2.5 Pro for prompt enhancement and Pollinations (Flux) for 100% free wallpaper image generation, further applying advanced AI post-processing effects to produce serene, beautiful masterpieces.

-- Changes the wallpaper daily
+- Changes the wallpaper daily with peaceful, stunning imagery

 - Inspired by the macos-gen-ai-wallpaper repo and created by CY83R-3X71NC710N